pyobs/pyobs-tui/README.md

-# pyobs-gui
+# pyobs-tui

-A GUI for pyobs.
+A TUI for pyobs.